opentraa/traa/README.md

 Our ultimate goal is to create a very small but feature-rich dynamic library for audio and video capture, processing, and display.
 This will allow audio and video developers to easily integrate it into their projects.
 In the future, we aim to incorporate AI capabilities to enhance audio and video processing.

-## Implemented Features

-- **ASIO-based Asynchronous Threading Model**: The project includes a task timer that executes tasks repeatedly at specified intervals using `asio::io_context`.
-This model ensures efficient task scheduling and execution.
-- **Screen Source Enumeration**: The project provides functionality for enumerating screen sources on Windows and macOS, retrieving screen source information such as icon size and thumbnail size.

-## Unimplemented Features

-- **Audio Device Management (ADM)**: This module will handle the enumeration, capture, and routing of audio devices such as speakers and microphones.
-- **Video Device Management (VDM)**: This module will manage the enumeration and capture of video devices such as cameras.
-- **Audio and Video Stream Processing**: Includes tasks such as resampling, compression, encoding, merging, multimedia file storage, voice changing, beautification, and streaming.

 ## Contribution

 We welcome contributions from the community.
 Feel free to open issues or submit pull requests to help improve `traa`.